 Alistair McNair has been a Brighton & Hove City Councillor for Patcham & Hollingbury since May 2019.
-He is the Group’s Spokesperson for Health Oversight and Scrutiny Committee, and attends Children, Young People & Skills committee.
+He is the Group’s Finance Spokesperson and attends Children, Young People & Skills committee.

 Alistair works as a manager and teacher in the tertiary education sector in Brighton.
-He previously worked for the British Council in Kyiv, Ukraine, where he lived for 8 years.
+He previously worked for the British Council - the UK's international organisation for cultural relations and educational opportunities - in Kyiv, Ukraine, where he lived for 8 years.

 Alistair studied English Literature at Sussex University in the 1990s, but after spending time in Poland, Ukraine, Birmingham and Sheffield, was delighted to return to the city in 2011.

 Having spent a long time in Eastern Europe, Alistair has seen what can happen to a country and people when there is poor governance and a lack of civic society.
 On finally settling down in the city, Alistair felt a strong desire to play a full role in the local community.